srobo-southampton/python-a-whirlwind-tour/worksheet.md

 On your desktop on the lab machine, you should find a folder named 'robot-sim', with another folder and a couple of Python programs inside.
 This is the simulator directory.
 When you place programs in the folder and follow the steps below, your program will be run in the simulator.

+A program is simply a text file with a name ending in `.py`.
+Create such a file in your robot-sim directory, or open template.py and use 'Save as' to create a copy.

 In your program, you first need to initialise the simulator which will contain your robot.
 To do so, start your program with the following code.

 ~~~~~ {.python}